Return to Eden

 Return to Eden is an Australian television drama series starring Rebecca Gilling, James Reyne, Wendy Hughes and James Smillie.
 It began as a three-part, six-hour mini-series shown on Network Ten on September 27–29, 1983.
 Gilling and Smillie reprised their roles, with Peta Toppano replacing Hughes, for a 22-part weekly series that began airing on 10 February 1986.

-Return to Eden was created by Michael Laurence, and was also an international success, particularly in Russia and France where it has been shown 13 times.
+Return to Eden was created by Michael Laurence; it was an international success, particularly in Russia and France, where it has been shown 13 times.

 Mini-series (1983)

 Synopsis

 Stephanie Harper (Gilling) is a dull, frumpy 40-year-old heiress.
-Rich but insecure, and with two teenaged children and two failed marriages behind her, she marries a handsome but unscrupulous younger man, tennis pro Greg Marsden (Reyne).
+Rich but insecure, and with two teenage children and two failed marriages behind her, she marries a handsome but unscrupulous younger man, tennis pro Greg Marsden (Reyne).
 Stephanie believes that she has found true love, but after the wedding, Greg promptly begins an affair with Stephanie's best friend Jilly Stewart (Hughes).
 Greg then plots to get rid of Stephanie and lay claim to her fortune.
-Whilst on their honeymoon, Greg pushes Stephanie into a crocodile-infested swamp, and he and Jilly watch as she is apparently mauled to death.
+Whilst on their honeymoon, Greg pushes Stephanie into a crocodile-infested river, and he and Jilly watch as she is apparently mauled to death.

-However, Stephanie miraculously survives and is later found washed up on a river bank by hermit Dave Welles (Bill Kerr).
+However, Stephanie miraculously survives and is later found washed up on the river bank by hermit Dave Welles (Bill Kerr).
 Dave nurses Stephanie back to health, but her face and body are horrifically scarred from the encounter with the crocodile.
 Dave gives her precious gems that he mined locally, so that she can use them to try to move on with her life.
 Stephanie sells the gems and goes to an island clinic where she meets Dr. Dan Marshall (Smillie), a brilliant plastic surgeon who uses his talents to repair her face and body.
 After months of operations and physical exercise, Stephanie has been transformed into a very beautiful woman.
 Using the new alias of Tara Welles, given to her by Dave, Stephanie returns to Sydney and becomes a glamorous supermodel who later appears on the cover of Vogue.
 Using her new identity and fortune, she plots her revenge on both Greg and Jilly and aims to take back what is rightfully hers, particularly her beloved family home Eden, a vast mansion estate in the Northern Territory.